MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportServer.md

 ```

 ### -SendProtocolLogPath
 The SendProtocolLogPath parameter specifies the location of protocol log storage for the Send connectors.
+The default location depends on your version of Exchange:

+- Exchange 2010: The default location is %ExchangeInstallPath%TransportRoles\\Logs\\ProtocolLog\\SmtpSend.
-The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Hub\\ProtocolLog\\SmtpSend.
+- Exchange 2013 or later: The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Hub\\ProtocolLog\\SmtpSend.

 Setting the value of this parameter to $null disables protocol logging for all Send connectors on the server.
 However, setting this parameter to $null when the value of the ProtocolLoggingLevel or IntraOrgConnectorProtocolLoggingLevel attribute for any Send connector on the server is Verbose generates event log errors.
 The preferred method of disabling protocol logging is to use the Set-SendConnector cmdlet to set the ProtocolLoggingLevel parameter to None on each Send connector and to set the IntraOrgConnectorProtocolLoggingLevel parameter to None.

 ```yaml
 Type: LocalLongFullPath